 THEMIS uses the built-in EcmaScript object type to maintain an in-memory mapping between strings to identifiers (along with their timeouts and debug metadata).
-In terms of cryptographic support, THEMIS offloads operations to NaCl [17], a high-speed constant-time cryptographic library compiled to JavaScript using Emscripten (adding another 2K LoC).
+In cases where the host environment additionally supports persistent storage, Themis stores persistent data using non-blocking I/O: data are always cached and served from memory, and persistent storage is used to facilitate service restarts.
+In terms of cryptographic support, our Themis prototype offloads operations to NaCl [10].
+NaCl is a high-speed constanttime cryptographic library, which we compiled to JavaScript using Emscripten (adding another 2K LoC).
 NaCl offers high performance cryptographic primitives, avoids calls to dynamic memory allocation functions such as malloc and sbrk, and uses small amounts of stack space.
 Upon bootup, a service generates a new secure publicprivate key pair.
 For the communication between two services, NaCl provides primitives that combine a receiver's public key with the sender's private key to derive a common symmetrical key.
-This key is then used to symmetrically encrypt and authenticate plaintext messages (in THEMIS, serialized buffers).
+This key is then used to symmetrically encrypt and authenticate plaintext messages (in Themis, serialized buffers).

-THEMIS is accessible as a software module (library), implantable into (often, pre-existing) programs using a conventional import statement.
-Upon import, the THEMIS library (1) checks for the existence of a public-private key pair, and if non-existent generates a fresh one; (2) loads and binds a listener of the chosen transport protocol on a pre-specified port (consecutive ports for multiple nodes running on a single physical host); (3) returns the Themis object, which is used to access Themis's interfaces.
+Thems is accessible as a software module (library), implantable into (often, pre-existing) programs using a conventional import statement.
+Upon import, the Thems library (1) checks for the existence of a public-private key pair, and if non-existent generates a fresh one; (2) loads and binds a listener of the chosen transport protocol on a pre-specified port (consecutive ports for multiple nodes running on a single physical host); (3) returns the Themis object, which is used to access Themis's interfaces.